fduthilleul/Kubernetes-Secrets-Handbook/ch01/example02/readme.md

 # Chapter 1 - Example 2

 ## Overview and outcomes
-This example provide a walthrough to create a secret within Kubernetes and observe it's payload from an etcd key store perspective.
+This example provides a walthrough to create a secret within Kubernetes and observe its payload from an etcd key store perspective.

 ### Get your environment ready
 First clone the git repository: